olohmann/azure-hands-on-labs/labs/08_testing/testing.md

 1. As our UI tests are .Net Core based, we need to change the build host to `Hosted 2017`.
     ![UnitTests](./media/16-ui-test.png)

 1. Next, add a new *.NET Core* step.
-I needs to be configured like this (also below a yaml configuration is listed to allow copy pasting into the textboxes)
+It needs to be configured like this (also below a yaml configuration is listed to allow copy pasting into the textboxes)

     ![UnitTests](./media/17-ui-test.png)